GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Cpp.md

 ```

 ## Identifier

-Identifier is a name used to identify a data such as namespace, variable, function, object, class, and more.
-In other word, it is just a (user-defined) name.
-There are rules identifier has to observe:
+An identifier is a name used to identify data in programming.
+In other words, it is just a user-defined name.
+C++ language has the following rules when naming an identifier:

-* First character is only allowed to have an alphabet letters and underscore `_`.
+* Only alphabet, number, and underscore `_` is allowed.
-* Beside the first character may use alphabet letters, digits, or underscores.
+* First letter cannot start with a number.
-* Black spaces are prohibited.
+* Blank space is prohibited.

 ## Namespace

-Name of data must be unique and cannot be used elsewhere to prevent confliction.
-This concept is equivalent to a directory (*project*) only allowed to have files (*data*) with unique name.
-To have the same naming available, these must be stored in separate folder (*namespace*).
+The namespace is a code space that distinguishes from the others to guarantee the uniqueness of identifiers.
+It is the same concept as placing files (data) with the same name in different folders (namespace).

-Namespace is created using `namespace` keyword and data is stored inside the code block (`{}`).
-These data inside the namespace can be accessed by scope resolution (`::`) operator.
-However, name of the namespaces must be unique and cannot be used elsewhere in one program.
+The `namespace` keyword declares the namespace and stores the data inside the code block `{}`.
+Use the scope resolution operator `::` to access the data inside the namespace.
+However, namespaces must not share the same name with other namespaces.

 ```cpp
 int variable;